Muniswamy366/DesignPatternsRepo/src/dp/microservices/APIGateway.md

 Centralized routing, authentication, rate limiting.

 **Tools:**
 Kong, Spring Cloud Gateway, Zuul, NGINX, Ambassador.

+**An API Gateway is a server that:**

+* Acts as a reverse proxy to route requests to multiple microservices

+* Handles authentication, authorization, rate limiting, load balancing, caching, and request/response transformation